psu13/mutable-hakyll/posts/why-soccer-is-better-than-your-favorite-sport.md

 Finally, like hockey, soccer seems to have a fundamental balance issue wherein a team that is missing one player does not immediately lose.
-I will forgive the game this foible, as it is likely a result of the core fact of the game, which is that actually scoring is a nearly impossible act requiring incredible feats of athleticism and coordination along with the luck to have 15 external things that you can't control go exactly right all at the same time.
+I will forgive the game this foible, as it is likely a result of the following core fact: actually scoring a goal is a nearly impossible act requiring incredible feats of athleticism and coordination along with the luck to have 15 external things that you can't control go exactly right all at the same time.